 With effect from 1 July 2019, VAT withholding provisions were reintroduced after their introduction and subsequent suspension in 2018.
-The provisions require a designated person to withhold 6% of the taxable value of the supply when making a payment.
-The list of designated withholding VAT agents has not yet been gazetted so the withholding requirement is not currently effective.
+The provisions require a designated person to withhold 6% of the taxable value of a VATable supply when making a payment to a VAT registered taxpayer.
+It is also applicable for payments made to non-registered taxpayers who make a single supply whose taxable value is above the threshold (i.e UGX 150m in a year or UGX 37.5m in a quarter) required for VAT registration.
+The list of designated withholding VAT agents is available on the URA portal.

-There is an exemption for compliant taxpayers that is expected to operate in a similar manner to the current WHT exemption list (i.e., based on a six-monthly renewal conditional on good VAT compliance behaviour).
-This should reduce the tax compliance burden and cash flow implications for payees.
+There is an exemption for compliant taxpayers that operates in a similar manner to the current WHT exemption list (i.e., based on an annual renewal conditional on good VAT compliance behaviour).
+This reduces the tax compliance burden and cash flow implications for payees.